 Scoring Free-Recall Responses from Multiple Lists

-Although prop_correct_free() was designed for scoring output from free-recall studies, it is primarily limited to research designs in which all participants study items taken from a single list.
+Although prop_correct_free() was designed for scoring output from free-recall studies, it is primarily limited to research designs in which all participants study items are taken from a single list.
 While this function can still be used in situations where participants (or groups of participants) study different lists and in designs where participants are presented with multiple study lists, the data must first be subset by list type, with responses to each unique list scored separately.
 This approach, however, quickly becomes tedious as the number of individual groups increases and is further complicated multiple counterbalances are used.
 To account for this, prop_correct_multiple() can be used to score free-recall responses when participants/groups study multiple sets of lists, regardless of whether all participants study the same list.
 This function takes the same basic inputs as prop_correct_free().
 The input data must be a dataframe in long format, and the user must specify which dataframe columns contain the participant responses, the answer key, and the participant identifier.
-Additionally, prop_correct_multiple() also requires a list identifier (i.e., a unique value denoting which list response items and key items belong to).
-Thus, both your dataset and answer key will require additional columns denoting this information.
+Additionally, prop_correct_multiple() also requires a list identifier (i.e., a unique value denoting which list response items and key items belong).
+Thus, both the dataset and answer key will require additional columns denoting this information.
 While key information can be either character strings or numeric values, the list identifiers must match between the dataset and the key.
 Use the key.trial and id.trial arguments to specify columns containing list identifiers for the answer key and input data columns, respectively.
 For a complete example in R, use vignette(“Multi_Recall”, package = lrd).

 Calculating Serial-Position Based Measures in Free-Recall